-A post-rehabilitation variable rate well performance test was conducted on June 12, 2019.
+A post-rehabilitation well performance test was conducted on June 18, 2019.
 The data collected is provided in Table 3 and was plotted graphically and compared against historical pumping levels on Figure 1.
-The post-rehabilitation test results indicate well performance has not improved the wells' capacity.
-The wells' maximum capacity is still about 4.5 L/s.
+The post-rehabilitation test results indicate well performance has improved from a specific capacity of 0.62 L/s/m to 1.53 L/s/m.
+The wells maximum sustainable pumping rate has increased from approximately 6 to 14 L/s.

-Data was collected during the step test to verify the satisfactory operation of the backup pump and motor.
-The test results are presented in Table 4 and indicate the pump is on its curve.
+Data was collected during the step test to verify the satisfactory operation of the new pump and motor.
+The test results are presented in Table 4 and indicate the pump can meet the wells' current capacity of 14 L/s.
 The data indicates the motor is operating satisfactorily.
 A pump installation drawing has been included as Figure 2.